The Brian Jackson Show

-The Brian Jackson Show follows shows such as lonelygirl15 and Kate Modern as examples of the growing number of internet sitcoms and shows that are being broadcast exclusively online.
+The Brian Jackson Show is an exclusively online show that follows shows such as lonelygirl15 and Kate Modern as examples of the growing number of internet sitcoms and shows that are being broadcast exclusively online.
+Its broadcasts are aired as full TV-length episodic content.

-Whilst half-hour shows and feature-length movies are already widely available online, such shows were originally produced for and distributed on more conventional media, such as television and movie theatres.
-The Brian Jackson Show is currently one of few exclusively online shows to be broadcast as full TV-length episodic content.

-Even though the show received positive reviews it was not continued after the first season ended.
+Even though the show received positive reviews, it was not continued after the first season ended.

 The Brian Jackson Show aired its first episode on 14 March 2009.

 Overview

 The Brian Jackson Show is written and directed by Mark Marlow.